lavague-ai/LaVague/docs/index.md

 - ✅ An optional, interactive [Gradio interface](https://docs.lavague.ai/en/latest/docs/get-started/gradio/)
 - ✅ [Debugging tools](https://docs.lavague.ai/en/latest/docs/get-started/customization/)

+## 🔎 Support

+If you're experiencing any issues getting started with LaVague, you can:

+- Check out our [troubleshooting guide](https://docs.lavague.ai/en/latest/docs/get-started/troubleshoot/) - where we list information and fixes for common issues.
+- Opening a [GitHub issue](https://github.com/lavague-ai/LaVague/issues) describing your issue
+- Messaging us in the '#support` channel on our [Discord](https://discord.gg/SDxn9KpqX9") server

 ## 🙋 Contributing

 We would love your help and support on our quest to build a robust and reliable Large Action Model for web automation.